USDA-ARS-GBRU/US_rice/README.md

 R program that takes a genetic relatedness matrix (in this case centered-IBS), clusters varieties/strains based on the hypothesis of speciation (or population divergence), and compiles the results in a sliding window of 25 varieties/strains through time.

+## majorityRuleConsensus.R

+Perl program to calculate the majority rule consensus from a clustalw alignment (although other alignment formats are easily imported via bioperl).
+The approach is different than others in that it accounts for gap consensus and compression as well.
+The script takes a list of alignments to process and the alignement directory as input and creates a fasta file for every alignment in the specified output directory.